 Many facial dysmorphisms can be attributed to defective neural crest formation from the prosencephalic and mesencephalic neural crest that induces craniofacial development.
 Failure to form the intercanthal ligament, derived from prosencephalic neural crest at the dorsal part of the lamina terminals, results in hypertelorism because the orbits are not held near to the midline of the face with lateral growth of the facial bones (17).

 Cellular proliferation and apoptosis.
 The mitotic spindle is composed of microtubules, but the chromatin phase transition prevents microtubule perforation between daughter cells (115).
 In the cerebrum, most neuroepithelial cellular proliferation occurs in the ventricular zone, at the margin of the ventricle.
 Because mitotic duplication of cells is exponential, the number of mitotic cycles needed to produce all neurons of the cerebral cortex is about 12 in the mouse and 33 in the human.
-Disorders that arrest mitotic proliferation (eg, some congenital viral infections or fetal neurotoxins) and cause fewer than the requisite 33 cycles are 1one explanation of microcephaly.
+Disorders that arrest mitotic proliferation (eg, some congenital viral infections or fetal neurotoxins) and cause fewer than the requisite 33 cycles are 1 explanation of microcephaly.
 In addition to mitoses of the periventricular neuroepithelium before ependymal differentiation, in early (precortical plate) stages extra-ventricular mitoses also occur, similarly in the murine and human brain, and do not yet respond to markers of cellular lineage, though a subset is destined to become microglial cells (15).

 Concepts of progenitor cell differentiation in the embryonic neural tube are changing.
 It is now demonstrated, at least in the zebrafish and probably in all vertebrates, that progenitor “stem” cells as the first neuroepithelial cells in the future spinal cord become motor neurons; the second set of cellular lineage becomes glial, particularly Olig2 cells that differentiate as oligodendrocytes but at times may assume a neuronal lineage (45; 37).
 The neuronal-to-oligodendrocytic switch in progenitor cells is induced by mitogenic Sonic hedgehog (Shh) signals from the notochord and then from the floor plate ependyma, which produce different lineages.
 Cells of oligodendroglial hamartomata thus might undergo at least partial neuronal differentiation that potentially is epileptogenic.
 Shh transcription is continuous, not intermittent, but variations in intensity may mediate different signals for cellular lineage.